 Celebrating our 50th year serving Kentucky.

-Founded in 1968 by a handful of parents operating out of the trunk of a car, The Living Arts & Science Center (LASC) is today a unique and treasured cultural institution that reaches over 40,000 Kentuckians a year with innovative educational programs that augment traditional school programs and put a premium on fostering creativity.
+The Living Arts & Science Center (LASC) is today a unique and treasured cultural institution that reaches over 45,000 Kentuckians a year with innovative educational programs that augment traditional school programs and put a premium on fostering creativity.

 The arts and sciences have co-mingled and cross fertilized each other for thousands of years, from everyday experiences (cooking, pottery) to astronomy and website development.
 Our emphasis on both arts and science recognizes the value of hands-on, interactive experience to learning, understanding and creativity.
 The LASC today offers more than 400 arts and science classes and workshops for children 18 months-old to adults, participatory field trips for over 6,000 students per year, monthly Discovery Night programs, community arts projects, numerous free and low-cost family events, and on-going free art classes for thousands of at-risk, special needs and underserved children, teens and adults.
 Its Glo Gallery also hosts several local artist exhibitions a year.
 The 40+ faculty on staff are ALL qualified professional educators and successful professionals in the arts and sciences.
 Its management staff of 12 represent many decades of professional non-profit success.